ericjardon/quick-react-interface/README.md

 The simulated data corresponds to a list of applications of candidates to a Project, including the project name, candidate name, date, motivation letter and unique identifier.

-This is an ongoing project as I am working to implement persistent changes to the data and integrating an external database / backend server.

 This project may be used for future cash courses on React.

 ## Libraries used